 "Wyatt Yang in a standout feature film debut as Raymond...
 Raymond is not only a beacon of innocence in a world of moral gray areas but also a catalyst for John's emotional journey."

-— AV ClubA Keynote by Wyatt Yang
+— Asian Movie PulseA Keynote by Wyatt Yang

 Hundreds of auditions.
 A handful of roles.
 A childhood split between Taipei and Los Angeles.
 Wyatt Yang knows what it means to pursue something that doesn't make logical sense — and to keep going anyway.